-- To support EAL pupils in their acquisition of English language skills. - To assist EAL pupils to become fluent English speakers as quickly as possible. - To develop staff knowledge and confidence to ensure that all EAL pupils attain levels of achievement appropriate to their intellectual abilities. - To develop rigorous monitoring, evaluating and review systems. - To develop a support network of both parent and pupil language ambassadors.
+- > To support EAL pupils in their acquisition of English language skills. - ✤ To assist EAL pupils to become fluent English speakers. - To develop staff knowledge and confidence to ensure that all EAL pupils attain levels of achievement appropriate to their intellectual abilities. - > To develop rigorous monitoring, evaluating and review systems. - > To develop a support network of both parents.